dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/AdditionalNIC.rst

 .. note::

+    * If a ``static_range`` value is provided, assigned IPs are not correlated.
     * If a ``CIDR`` value is provided, the complete subnet is used for Omnia to assign IPs and where possible, the IPs will be correlated with the assignment on the admin network.
+Omnia performs correlation for additional networks if the subnet prefix for the admin network is a superset, and the additional network is a subset.
+For example, if the subnet prefix for the admin network is */16* and for the additional network it's */24*, Omnia attempts to correlate the IPs if the value for the ``correlate_to_admin`` field is set to true in ``input/network_spec.yml``.
-    * If a VLAN is required, ensure that a VLAN ID is provided in the field ``vlan``.
+    * If a VLAN is required, ensure that a VLAN ID is provided in the ``vlan`` field in ``input/server_spec.yml`` and ensure that it's provided in the ``NIC.vlan_id(eth1.101)`` format , where "eth1.101" is the name of the additional NIC.
 This field is not supported on admin or bmc networks.
+    * While new networks can be added to the ``network_spec.yml`` file on subsequent runs of the ``server_spec_update.yml`` playbook, existing networks cannot be edited or deleted.
+If the user modifies or removes existing networks from ``input/network_spec.yml``, the playbook execution might fail.
+In that case, the user needs to `reprovision the node <../reprovisioningthecluster.html>`_.

 Below is a sample of additional NIC information in a ``input/network_spec.yml`` file: ::

            - thor_network1:
-              netmask_bits: "20"
+              netmask_bits: "24"
-              CIDR: "10.10.16.0"
+              CIDR: "10.23.1.0"
               network_gateway: ""
               MTU: "1500"
               VLAN: ""

            - thor_network2:
-              netmask_bits: "20"
+              netmask_bits: "24"
-              static_range: "10.10.1.1-10.10.15.254"
+              static_range: "10.23.2.1-10.23.2.254"
               network_gateway: ""
               MTU: "1500"
               VLAN: "1"